mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

   </a>
 </div>
 <div class="cf"></div>
-<p class="tc f6 pb3">No one wants to find their checkbook or log in to their account for these numbers.
+<p class="tc f6 pb3">Hunting for a checkbook or having to log in to an online bank is a hassle.
 Manually typing and re-typing is also frustrating and unnecessary.</p>

 ### <span style="color: black; font-weight: 600;">Editing the initial contribution was a hassle</span>
 Because the amount to invest (we call that an “initial contribution”) was chosen beforehand in an earlier screen that is NOT part of the checkout flow – there wasn’t an easy way to edit and change the values without exiting and restarting the process.
 Annoying for sure.